diakopter/virgil/GettingStarted.md

   * 25MB of disk space
   * 200MB of RAM
   * bash shell
+  * One of:
-  * A Java 1.3 or later virtual machine
+   - A Java 1.3 or later virtual machine
+   - An x86 Linux machine
+   - An x86 MacOS X machine

 ## Setup ##